by Raul Zubieta, CRNA, MS

-The anesthesia tracks and length of the programs are comparable for CRNA’s, and anesthesiologists.
-Nursing school is 4 years, and so is medical school.
+The anesthesia tracks and so is medical school.
 The doctorate program for nurses will be about 3 years, a bachelor to clinical doctorate tract, the same as for the anesthesiology residency.

 The only confusion is formed by the anesthesiologist block because they do NOT want any competition for the same services.

 There have been many studies attempting to show that CRNA’s preform at a lesser level than anesthesiologists.
 Not one of them has shown that to be true.
 On the contrary, anesthesia is delivered AS SAFELY, whether performed solo by either group or, as a team, or supervised.

 So far, 16 States that have opted out of the Federal supervision requirement of CRNA’s by physicians of any kind, for anesthesia fee reimbursement.